-- 5.3.2 Adjust static pressure by opening (handle in-line with air flow) or closing (handle perpendicular to air flow) the dust-collector damper.
-Refer to the dust-collector operations manual; the damper is located on the inlet on CDC-1 dust collectors, and on the exhauster outlet on RPC and RPH dust collectors.
+- 5.3.2 Adjust static pressure by opening (handle in line with air flow) or closing (handle perpendicular to air flow) the dust-collector damper.
+Refer to the dust-collector operations manual; the damper is located on the inlet on CDC-1 Dust Collectors, and on the exhauster outlet on RPC and RPH dust collectors.
 If the damper is not opened far enough, the reclaimer will not remove fines, resulting in dusty media, poor visibility, and possible media blockage in the conveying hose.
-If the damper is opened too far, it may cause carry over (usable media carried into the dust collector) and result in excessive media consumption.
-Open only as far as necessary to obtain a balance of maximum dust removal without good-media carry over. - 5.3.3 A manometer is useful when adjusting or monitoring static pressure.
-The optional manometer kit is listed under Optional Accessories in Section 9.1.
-Refer to Section 5.7 for operation.
+If the damper is opened too far, it may cause carryover (usable media carried into the dust collector) and result in excessive media consumption.
+Open only as far as necessary to obtain a balance of dust removal without media carryover. - 5.3.3 A manometer is useful when adjusting or monitoring static pressure.
+The optional manometer kit is listed in Section 9.1: Optional Accessories.
+Refer to Section 5.7 for manometer operation.
 The following are static-pressure starting points for given media.
 Static pressure may need to be lower with finer media and higher with coarser media.
 Run the media through several blast cycles, allowing the reclaimer to function with these settings.
 Inspect the media in the reclaimer and fines in the dust collector, as noted in Paragraph 5.3.2.
-Continue adjusting static pressure until optimum dust and fines removal without carry over is attained.
+Continue adjusting static pressure until optimum media cleaning without carryover is attained.

-Glass Bead No. 4 to 7 3-1/2" - 4"
+Glass Bead No. 4 to 7 3" - 3-1/2"

-Glass Bead No. 8 to 12 2-1/2" - 3"
+Glass Bead No. 8 to 13 2-1/2" - 3"

-Aluminum Oxide 54 to 80-mesh 4" - 5"
+Aluminum Oxide 60 & Coarser 4" - 5"

-Aluminum Oxide 80 to 180-mesh 3" - 4"
+Aluminum Oxide 80 & Finer 2-1/2" - 3"

 Steel Grit, 50-Mesh to 120-Mesh 6" - 7"

 Steel Shot S-170 to S-70 6" - 7"

-Pefer to Section 1.11 for media limitations
+Refer to Section 1.11 for media limitations.